-In late 2015 Bagdad-Garcon Point Water System, Inc. will be installing a new more robust billing system, which will provide customers the ability to view their account information online, such as meter readings and usage.
-You will also be able to make payments on the website.
+January 2017 Bagdad-Garcon Point Water System, Inc. installed a new more robust billing system, which now provides our customers with the ability to view their account information online, such as meter readings and usage, as well as the convenience of making payments.
+Visit our billing website at: https://bagdadgarcon.merchanttransact.com/.